Suryaprakashgowda/WEB-TECH/README.md

 ├── pseudo-class examples
 └── additional style files

-- The root folder contains multiple `.html` example files for different topics.
 - The `css/` folder contains stylesheets used by the HTML pages.
+- The `html/` folder contains stylesheets used by the HTML pages

 ---